Certifying entanglement dimensionality by $k$-reduction moments: Introduction

+\textit{Schmidt-number witnesses} \cite{terhal2000schmidt,bavaresco2018measurements}, analogous to entanglement witnesses, are popular tools for certifying the entanglement dimensionality.
+Many Schmidt-number witnesses are based on fidelities with certain target states, leading to \emph{fidelity-based criteria}.
+A state is called \textit{$k$-unfaithful} \cite{weilenmann2020entanglement} if it cannot be certified by such Schmidt-number-$k$ witnesses; otherwise, it is \textit{$k$-faithful}.
+So far most laboratory protocols rely on fidelity-based criteria \cite{huang2016high,bavaresco2018measurements,morelli2023resource,li2025high}, which necessitate significant prior information about the prepared states and require the target state itself be $k$-faithful.
+These drawbacks impose severe limitations on practical applications and call for more powerful alternatives.

-A popular tool for certifying entanglement dimensionality are Schmidt-number witnesses \cite{terhal2000schmidt,bavaresco2018measurements}, which are analogous to entanglement witnesses used for certifying entanglement.
-Many Schmidt-number witnesses are based on the fidelities with certain target states and are thus useful only when there is sufficient prior information about the states prepared.
-This requirement is a severe limitation to practical applications.
-To address this problem, an alternative approach based on the \emph{correlation matrix} (CM) was proposed recently \cite{imai2021bound,liu2023characterizing,wyderka2023probing,liu2024bounding}, which does not rely on any target state and has a much wider scope of applications.
-In addition, the moments of the correlation matrix can be estimated by randomized measurements based on 4-designs.
-However, 4-designs cannot be realized by discrete groups except for one special case, and most 4-designs known in the literature are not amenable to experimental realization \cite{gross2007evenly,ZhuKGG16,bannai2020unitary}.
+An ideal method for certifying high-dimensional entanglement should be invariant under local unitary transformations and require a measurement cost no greater than that of full state tomography.
+Recently, the \emph{correlation matrix} (CM) method was proposed to address this challenge \cite{imai2021bound,liu2023characterizing,wyderka2023probing,liu2024bounding}.
+However, estimating the moments of the CM typically requires randomized measurements based on 4-designs.
+Unfortunately, 4-designs cannot be realized by discrete groups except for one special case, and most 4-designs known in the literature are not amenable to experimental realization \cite{gross2007evenly,ZhuKGG16,bannai2020unitary}.
+Although a CM-based protocol has been experimentally realized \cite{lib2024experimental}, its application in higher dimensions remains challenging.